viccon/sturdyc/README.md

 permutation, and try to process them in batches of 3.
 However, if it's not able to reach that size within 30 seconds we want the refresh to happen anyway.

-And if you recall the output from our last run of this example code where the refreshes happened one by one:
+The previous output revealed that the refreshes happened one by one:

 ```sh
 go run .